Sample Complexity for Markov Decision Processes and Stochastic Optimal Control with Static Risk Measures: Introduction

-It should be also noted that a related line of research considers nested risk measure, where risk is iteratively constructed across the history of the decision process, and hence DP equations can be naturally derived.
+It should also be noted that a related line of research considers nested risk measures, where risk is applied iteratively at every stage of the decision process, and hence DP equations can be naturally derived.
 We refer to \cite{ruszczynski2010risk,li2025rectangularity} for relevant discussions on MDPs and to \cite{shapiro2025risk} for SOCs.
-The nested risk measure for MDPs is also closely related to robust MDPs with $(\mathrm{s,a})$-rectangular ambiguity sets \cite{iyengar2005robust,nilim2005robust} through dual representation of coherent risk measures \cite{shapiro2021lectures}.
+The nested risk measure for MDPs is also closely related to robust MDPs with $(\mathrm{s,a})$-rectangular ambiguity sets \cite{iyengar2005robust,nilim2005robust} through the dual representation of coherent risk measures \cite{shapiro2021lectures}.
 Correspondingly, computational methods and sample complexities have been studied for a variety of ambiguity sets \cite{panaganti2022sample,wang2023finite,wang2022policy,wang2023policy,li2022first}.

+In this manuscript, we study the DP equations and the sample complexities associated with static risk-averse MDPs and SOCs \eqref{general_finite_horizon}, when the risk can be represented in the form of \eqref{eq_risk_functional}.
+Our contributions can be summarized as follows.